Most event marketers are sitting on goldmines of guest information, not to mention have genius ideas for how they'd like to organize guest lists.

 So, in order to import custom columns for Sales Rep and Promo Code we need to create custom RSVP form questions to map them to.
 This will allow us to map the information to our contacts and also insert these fields into email content later on :)

-In your event page's Form tab, let's add custom hidden questions for both:
+In your event page's Registration Form touchpoint, let's add custom hidden questions for both:

 Note: "Hidden" means your guests will not see these questions in your RSVP form!